 Project Score for a Program

-Sorting a Single Project or Program by Project Score
+Reordering a Single Project or Program by Project Score

 This is always available but only takes effect when the selected project or program doesn't already have the rank derived from its project score.